-Christeen and I have been taking South Africans and overseas visitors on day and multi-day trips to Lesotho as mountain guides, for more than five years, sometimes two or three times a week.
+Christeen and I have been taking South Africans and overseas visitors on day and multi-day trips to Lesotho as professional mountain guides since 2006, sometimes two or three times a week.

 These notes are an attempt to help hikers, when hiking over and along the top of the Drakensberg Escarpment, and overland travellers, understand some of the basic differences between their own and Basotho culture, and understand some of the ‘way things work’ in The Mountain Kingdom of Lesotho.

 We trust these notes will go some way to fostering more positive and tolerant attitudes, and avoid potential confrontation from misunderstandings and suspicion, caused by a difficulty in language communication and possible innocent ignorance.

 Experienced hikers and frequent visitors to Lesotho will possibly find that many of the points have become ‘second nature’ to them.
 Please accept that these notes have been written with the inexperienced or first time hiker and visitor in mind, but we hope that regular visitors to Lesotho will still find them useful.

 As this list will probably never be fully complete, we intend to add to this document in future and would welcome contributions!
 We have had these notes checked for accuracy by several Basotho friends.
 If there are any other inaccuracies, we would like to hear about them, as we still have so much to learn!

 • The country is called Le-Sotho (the place of the Ba-Sotho).
 The people are called Ba-Sotho (plural).
 One Basotho is a Mo-Sotho (singular).
 The language they speak is called Se-Sotho (or Southern Sotho).